Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Objects.md

   * SQL (default support language)
 * UDFs can be secure or unsecure
 * UDFs do not support schema definitions (DDL) or data modifications (DML)
+* The returned value(s) CAN be used directly in statement SQL
 * While system functions can be listed with `SHOW FUNCTIONS;`, to list UDFs, use `SHOW USER FUNCTIONS;`
 * When calling a UDF which returns a table, you must wrap it in the `TABLE()` function
   ```postgres-psql